Bilkent Erzurum: Conferences and seminars

-Conferences and seminars are taken seriously by Bilkent Erzurum.
-According to the students and teachers one of the best ways to learn is to listen to experienced people.
-Therefore, since Bilkent Erzurum works collaboratively with Bilkent University, valuable professors visit Bilkent Erzurum to give conferences.
-There are sources available to conduct video conferences in Bilkent Erzurum and this option is used if necessary.
-Music appreciation lessons were taught via video conference in Bilkent Erzurum and students had the opportunity to talk with university professors abroad and from Bilkent University.
+Bilkent Erzurum works collaboratively with Bilkent University, arranging for professors to visit Bilkent Erzurum to give conferences.
+The school also has the necessary infrastructure for video conferences.
+Music appreciation classes were taught via video conference in Bilkent Erzurum and students had the opportunity to talk with university professors abroad and from Bilkent University.
 Bilkent Erzurum has hosted well-known scholars.